Nestpr/project1/README.md

 ---
 This application is presented as a utilitarian tool designed to assist users in choosing accommodations in the Canary Islands, based on weather forecasts for the number of days they choose (Maximum: 5 days).
 The application calculates the island with the best weather forecast and recommends 5 of its top-rated hotels according to TripAdvisor, along with the dates when their prices are the cheapest, average, and most expensive.
 This enables the user to book a hotel based on their daily costs on a certain island.

-This system consists of five main components: the Prediction Provider, the Hotel Provider, the Broker (using ActiveMQ), and the Event Store Builder(Data Lake) and the Business-Unit(island-hotel-recommendation).
+This system consists of five main components: the Weather Provider, the Hotel Provider, the Broker (using ActiveMQ),the Event Store Builder(data-lake) and the Business-Unit(island-hotel-recommendation).

-The Prediction Provider acquires every 6 hours meteorological data from the 8 Canary Islands, generates events in JSON format with detailed information, and sends them to the Broker through the topic prediction.Weather.
+The Weather Provider acquires every 6 hours meteorological data from the 8 Canary Islands, generates events in JSON format with detailed information, and sends them to the Broker through the topic prediction.Weather.

 The Hotel Provider acquires every 6 hours the data from the five best hotels of each island along with the dates when their prices are the cheapest, average, and most expensive.
 It generates events in JSON format with detailed information, and sends them to the Broker through the topic prediction.Hotel.

 The Broker, implemented using ActiveMQ, serves as an intermediary for communication between components.
-It receives meteorological and hotel events from the Prediction and Hotel Providers and publishes them on the topics, allowing other modules to subscribe and consume this information.
+It receives meteorological and hotel events from the Weather and Hotel Providers and publishes them on the topics, allowing other modules to subscribe and consume this information.

-The Event Store Builder(Data Lake), subscribed to the topics, is responsible for storing these events in an organized directory structure.
+The Event Store Builder(data-lake), subscribed to the topics, is responsible for storing these events in an organized directory structure.

-The Business Unit, suscribed to the topics, takes the data from the Prediction and Hotel providers and calculates the island with the best climate for the prediction, creates a data base (SQlite) with the best five hotels of the island with the best climate and the dates when their prices are the cheapest, average, and most expensive.
+The Business Unit(island-hotel-recommendation), suscribed to the topics, takes the data from the Weather and Hotel providers and calculates the island with the best climate for the prediction, creates a data base (SQlite) with the best five hotels of the island with the best climate and the dates when their prices are the cheapest, average, and most expensive.
 This is the final data that is going to be consumed by the client.

 ---